awsdocs/amazon-api-gateway-developer-guide/doc_source/websocket-api-data-transformations.md

 API Gateway lets you use mapping templates to map the payload from a method request to the corresponding integration request and from an integration response to the corresponding method response\.
 You specify a template selection expression to determine which template to use to perform the necessary data transformations\.

+You can use data mappings to map data from a [route request](api-gateway-basic-concept.md#apigateway-definition-route-request) to a backend integration\.
+To learn more, see [Setting up data mapping for WebSocket APIs](websocket-api-data-mapping.md)\.

 ## Mapping templates and models<a name="apigateway-websocket-api-mapping-templats-and-models"></a>

  A *mapping template* is a script expressed in [Velocity Template Language \(VTL\)](https://velocity.apache.org/engine/devel/vtl-reference.html) and applied to the payload using [JSONPath expressions](http://goessner.net/articles/JsonPath/)\.
 For more information about API Gateway mapping templates, see [Mapping templates](rest-api-data-transformations.md#models-mappings-mappings)\.